In Paying for It, Sook-Yin Lee films an unconventional relationship that hits home—literally

 Vancouver International Film Festival presents Paying for It on September 30 at 9 pm at the Rio Theatre, with a Q&A with actor Emily Lê, author Chester Brown, and editor Anna Catley; and October 1 at 8:45 pm at Fifth Avenue Cinemas, with a Q&A with Sook-Yin Lee, Brown, and Lê

-IN 2011, CHESTER BROWN released the most debated graphic novel of the year.
+IN 2011, CHESTER BROWN released the most hotly debated graphic novel of the year.
 Paying for It tracked his late-1990s experiences as a john—outing himself in a role that traditionally carries shame and stigma, and tackling the morality of sex work and the politics around it.

 In the book, he explored paying for sex like a curious researcher, chronicling procedures for paying and tipping and studying web reviews of those he hired.

-It was all prompted by his girlfriend admitting, at the beginning of the comic, that she was in love with someone else.
+It was all prompted by his girlfriend admitting, as chronicled at the beginning of the comic, that she was in love with someone else.
 They agreed to an “open” relationship and to continue living together—Brown duly setting up a mattress in the basement of a notably non-soundproofed Toronto rowhouse.
 Eventually, he swore off romantic love and decided life was easier just paying for sex.

 That girlfriend was Sook-Yin Lee, who was enjoying a career as a successful MuchMusic VJ at the time.
 And in the former Vancouverite’s new film, also called Paying for It, she dramatizes Brown’s story, drawing on the graphic novelist’s tonal and stylistic restraint and filling in details about her own trajectory along the way.
 Interwoven is a wider political conversation around sex work—picking up on the graphic novel’s advocacy for legalizing it.